iriseekhout/academic-website/content/home/r.md

 ---

 The projects highlighted on the website have R packages attached.
-The D-score project has multiple R packages available and several shiny application that demonstrate functionailies.
+The D-score project has multiple R packages available and several shiny application that demonstrate functionalities.
 The agreement project evolves around one R package and one shiny application.

 *Reliability and Agreement*